stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

-Avoids unnecessary `function` calls introduce additional overhead and, often, functional counterparts do not save space, a frequently cited benefit.
+Function calls introduce additional overhead and, often, functional counterparts do not save space, a frequently cited benefit.

 ##### Bad Example